Eliminating the Hidden Cost of Zone Management in ZNS SSDs

-where, \( s_n \in \{0,1\} \) indicates whether stripe \( n \) is selected and \( w_n \) is the wear associated with stripe \( n \).
-The selected stripes must satisfy the \textit{stripe availability} and \textit{stripe selection} constraints:
+where, \( s_n \in \{0,1\} \) indicates whether superblock \( n \) is selected and \( w_n \) is the wear associated with superblock \( n \).
+The selected superblocks must satisfy the \textit{superblock availability} and \textit{superblock selection} constraints:

-\SubParagraphno{Stripe availability} ensures that only available stripes (\( a_n = 0 \) and \( a_n = 3 \)) can be selected for the zone.
+\SubParagraphno{Superblock availability} ensures that only available superblocks (\( a_n = 0 \) and \( a_n = 3 \)) can be selected for the zone.

-\SubParagraph{Stripe selection} This constraint ensures that each zone is allocated exactly $Z$ stripes.
-Since every zone must maintain a fixed size, the total number of selected stripes is equal to $Z$, i.e.,
+\SubParagraph{Superblock selection} This constraint ensures that each zone is allocated exactly $Z$ superblocks.
+Since every zone must maintain a fixed size, the total number of selected superblocks is equal to $Z$, i.e.,

-The main advantage of stripe-based allocation over chunk-based allocation is that it inherently satisfies parallelism constraints due to the definition of stripes.
+The main advantage of superblock-based allocation over chunk-based allocation is that it inherently satisfies parallelism constraints due to the definition of superblocks.
 However, the trade-off is reduced flexibility.
-Because a stripe spans across all LUNs and is treated as a single storage element, even a single page write requires the entire stripe to be written with dummy data during the \texttt{FINISH} command.
+Because a superblock spans across all LUNs and is treated as a single storage element, even a single page write requires the entire superblock to be written with dummy data during the \texttt{FINISH} command.
 As a result, \texttt{FINISH} operates at a coarser granularity.

 \Paragraph{Integration with SSD Emulator} We use MOSEK to implement \approach{} and integrate it into the \texttt{Zone Allocator}, \texttt{READ}, \texttt{WRITE}, \texttt{FINISH}, and \texttt{RESET} modules in the \texttt{ConfZNS++} SSD emulator.